Sachin2815/Ansible-playbook-to-start-webserver-using-docker/README.md

 Step7: create a file name Docker.yml and paste the entire code a step8:Run the code ansible-playbook Docker.yml
 step9: If you want to check the webserver is running fine or not
-step10: copy slave ip and type on server 192.03.33.44:8080/index.html then you can see the results..
+step10: copy slave ip and type on server 192.03.33.44:8080/index.html then you can see the results...